CS3219-AY2324S1/ay2324s1-course-assessment-g10/README.md

-# Assignment 2 Running Instructions
+# Assignment 1 Running Instructions

 ## Deliverables

-- Show that User Service works with CRUD
+- Frontend Question Repository with CRUD functionality
-- Integrate Qn Service Frontend and Backend

-To run user service and question service, we need their dependencies:
-- User Service is dependent on Postgres
-- Qn Service is dependent on MongoDB

-> Docker-compose project is set up for running mongodb and postgreSQL service.

 ## Setting up .env files
 1. In the root of the repository, set up `.env` files for running the 2 database services